jorgehermo9/auditd-parser/README.md

 # TODOs
 - [ ] Add tests
+  - [ ] Header parser unit tests
+  - [ ] Body parser unit tests
+  - [ ] Parser integration tests
+  - [ ] Fuzz testing?
 - [ ] justfile to run CI
 - [ ] Clippy pedantic lints
 - [ ] Add CI
 - [ ] Add release workflow with `release-plz` crate
 - [ ] Add documentation
+- [ ] CLI binary to read auditd logs?
+Or at least, as an example of how to use the library

 # MSRV
 `rustc 1.65`